Raghavi94/NPTEL-Joy-of-computing-using-python/README.md

 # NPTEL-The-Joy-of-computing-using-python

-## This repo has programming assignment solutions of python nptel course and some games taught during the course.
+## This repo has programming assignment solutions of Joy of computing using python NPTEL course and some games taught during the course.